M-prisca/M-prisca/README.md

 - 🎓 AUCA Class of 2026 | Member of The GYM Software Engineering Traineeship

   - Currently working on a bunch of projects for school purposes, such as :
-    -  **Land Management System** – Web-based system for organizing land data using Java, React, ES6, Tailwindcss, Postman & PostgreSQL
-  > to be shared soon!

 - Learning: JavaScript (ES6+), typeScript, react, and Full-Stack Web Dev
 - Skills: HTML, CSS, JavaScript, Java, PHP, Linux, Git, PostgreSQL, MariaDB
 - Future goals: Master DevOps, Build scalable apps, and Launch tech projects in Africa